jehb/slides/README.md

-# slides
+# Slides and Presentations from Jason Baker (@jehb)

-Slides from presentations I've given
+Putting slides from past talks and presentations in one place.
+Eventually.
+Once I find them all.